jules2689/trudeau/docs/2020-04-21/pre_news.md

 **Rosemary**:

-No, you go ahead, Larry Your normal is you all get together and help one another.
+No, you go ahead, Larry.
+Your normal is you all get together and help one another.